-The poem begins with the first being around the heart.
+The poem begins with the fist being around the heart.
 The fist is something that shows conflict, fight, anger.
 Heart on the other hand shows love, care, and tenderness.
 These two opposites being placed around each other shows the bittersweet nature of love; fist being the bitter part and heart being the sweet one.
-When this fist loosens, the poet gasps for brightens.
+When this fist loosens, the poet gasps for brightness.
 The word gasps is here on purpose.
 When do we gasp and for what?
 When someone is drowning, the person gasps for air.
 In this case, the poet is gasping for brightness.
 Love tends to keep the poet in the darkness of falsehood.
 The respite from this comes and the poet can see the truth, but love clenches again. …again.
 When have I ever not loved, the pain of love?
 But this has moved.

 In the last two lines of the first stanza, the poet asks a rhetorical question.
 “When have I ever not loved the pain of love?”, showing us that he knew the bitterness love comes with and he never had any problems with it.
 But then why was he gasping, why was there a fist clenched around his heart?
 He answers it, saying that the love had transmuted into something else.

 But this has moved, past love to mania.
 This has the strong